dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * **HibernateMode**: None
   * Best to avoid hibernation with Hackintoshes all together
 * **PickerMode**: `Builtin`
-  * Sets OpenCore to use the builtin picker
+  * Sets OpenCore to use the built-in picker
 * **HideAuxiliary**: NO
   * Hides Recovery and other partitions unless spacebar is pressed, more closely matches real Mac behavior
 * **ConsoleAttributes**: `0`